Leonardo-Notargiacomo/SkyVoyage/analysis/TestCases.md

 **Result**:

 - Booking is stored in sessionStorage under “confirmedBooking”.
-- System displays a success message: “Booking confirmed! ✅”.
+- System displays a success message: “Booking confirmed!”.

 ---